coderefinery/github-without-command-line/_episodes/03-contributing.md

 > ## Discussion
 >
-> - Compare with Google Docs: can you get conflicts?
+> - Compare with Google Docs: can you get conflicts there?
 What are the advantages and disadvantages?
 > - What can we do to avoid conflicts?
 {: .discussion}